GregTechCEu/gtceu-modern-docs/docs/Modpacks/index.md

 ---
-title: KubeJS Integration
+title: Modpack Creation
 ---

-# KubeJS Integration
+# Modpack Creation

 GTCEu Modern offers extensive integration with KubeJS for customizability.
+Most of our tools for modpack creators revolve around this KubeJS API.

 Refer to this section for information on how to use it, as well as for examples.